Further helpful climate change information and web links are provided on this page:

 UKCIP has produced a searchable database of case studies, primarily related to local authorities, but which could be applied to other sectors.

-A report outlining how the Island’s biodiversity may be affected by the changing climate.
+A series of reports outlining how the Island’s biodiversity may be affected by the changing climate and the actions that can be taken to protect the various habitats and species.